Watch the Compactor Safety Video

 Frequently Asked Questions

-Please complete the training as soon as possible, as it is required in order to be issued a cmopactor key.
+- Please complete the training as soon as possible, as it is required in order to be issued and to use a compactor key.

-Our compactor key is missing.
+- Our compactor key is missing from the key switch.
 How can we get a new one?

-Compactor keys will no longer stay in the key switch.
+- Compactor keys will no longer stay in the key switch.
 OWRR employees will remove shared keys left in the switch.
-This sis to ensure that only users who are safety trained are able to operate the compactor.
-Tell your supervisor that they key is missing and they will be able to order a replacement.
+This is to ensure that only users who are safety trained and issued a key are able to operate the compactor.
+Supervisors can ensure that you are trained and may issue and order you a key if you have misplaced your previously issued key.
+Key replacements are $3.00.

 Order keys for your staff